 - Appropriate source information includes: source name, volume, issue, date, and page numbers.

 - Watch for tendencies to copy accession and database numbers that will not lead to actual information retrieval.

 - Look for Discover links which will provide access to articles via other electronic resources.
-There is overlap in database coverage to which the University Library subscribes.
+There is overlap in database coverage that University Library subscribes to.
 Even if full-text is unavailable in the database you are currently searching, the Discover link may provide full-text through another provider.